GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 Read our [Debug performance in the field](/debug-performance-in-the-field/) post for more information on how to do this.

 {% Aside %}
   RUM solutions that measure CLS in the field may show differences that CrUX data as explained in the [Why is CrUX data different from my RUM data?](crux-and-rum-differences/) post.
-In particular CLS that happens in iframes is not measurable from Web APIs but is visible to the user, so is included in CrUX.
-So while field data can be invaluable for identifying CLS issues, be aware that it may be incomplete for certain scenarios.
+In particular, CLS that happens in iframes is not measurable from Web APIs but is visible to the user, and is therefore included in CrUX.
+So while field data can be invaluable for identifying CLS issues, be aware that it may be incomplete in certain scenarios.
 {% endAside %}

 ## Common causes of CLS